 This four-part webinar series is designed to help parents understand lupus and how to care for a child or teen with the disease.
 Parents and children will learn how to work together to manage symptoms, maintain a healthy lifestyle, and successfully transition to adulthood.Register for Part 3

 Lupus can affect both adults and children.
 Childhood lupus represents approximately 20% of lupus patients, affecting about ten out of one million children per year.
 Caring for a child or teen with lupus requires knowledge, patience, and acceptance that certain lifestyle changes will need to be made.

-Jon Burnham, MD, MSCE
+Joyce Chang, MD, MSCE

 Dr. Chang is an attending rheumatologist in the Division of Rheumatology and the Lupus integrated Nephritis Clinic at the Children’s Hospital of Philadelphia (CHOP), as well as an Assistant Professor of Pediatrics at the University of Pennsylvania Perelman School of Medicine.
 Her clinical interest is in helping youth with lupus and other connective tissue diseases take charge of their disease and successfully navigate the health care system into adulthood.
 She directs the research efforts within the CHOP Lupus Program and has funding from the National Institutes of Health and the Lupus Research Alliance to develop strategies to prevent long-term problems from childhood-onset lupus, such as heart disease.